-A Certified Nurse Midwife is a registered nurse that has graduated from an accredited program and passed the American Midwifery Certification Board exam.
+A Certified Nurse Midwife is a registered nurse that has also graduated from an accredited midwifery program and passed the American Midwifery Certification Board exam.
 All 50 states allow CNMs to practice.
 Certified Nurse Midwives primarily work in hospitals and free-standing birth centers.
 Their scope of practice is similar to a medical doctor.
 They can provide general well-person care (like annual physicals and general health), as well as care throughout pregnancy and birth.
-Contrary to popular belief, midwives can prescribe medication and even work with patients who are planning to get an epidural.
-Midwives are generally with their patients throughout active labor, as well as delivery.
+Contrary to popular belief, these midwives can prescribe some medication and even work with patients who are planning to get an epidural.
+Midwives are generally with their patients throughout labor and birth.

-A Certified Midwife is not an RN but does have a bachelor’s degree in a health field and has completed an accredited midwifery program as well as passed the National Certification Exam in Midwifery.
-There are few states that allow a CM to practice.
+A Certified Midwife is not an RN but has a bachelor’s degree in a health field and has completed an accredited midwifery program as well as passed the National Certification Exam in Midwifery.
+There are a few states that allow a CM to practice.

 Yes, absolutely!
-Ob-Gyns provide comprehensive care throughout pregnancy and typically join the birthing team after active labor during the second stage (pushing).
-If complications arise that require immediate medical interventions, an obstetrician can be called in at any time to assist a midwife's birth team.
-They can perform cesarean births and other complicated operations that can occur such as with placenta accreta, or retained placenta, where the placenta needs to be surgically removed.
+Most midwives at a hospital are overseen by an OB-Gyn, and they can be called in to assist a midwife's birth team if complications arise that require immediate medical interventions.
+They can perform cesarean births and other complicated operations that can occur such as placenta accreta, or retained placenta, where the placenta needs to be surgically removed.

-The biggest differences between midwives and OBs/Ob-Gyns, in general, are the style of care and approach to childbirth.
+The style of care and approach to childbirth can vary with where you birth your baby and the type of provider you choose.
 While these descriptions are broad generalities, and care can vary from one specific provider to the next, they can provide a starting point to research what may be the best fit for your family.
-It’s important to understand your options and what provider and birthplace aligns with your desires.
+It’s important to understand your options to understand what provider and birthplace aligns with your birth goals.
 The way you choose to bring your baby into this world is 100% YOUR CHOICE.
-It’s a beautiful time of life, and meeting your little one face-to-face should be an amazing experience.
-This article is simply meant to provide a snapshot of the kinds of care available, and to help aim you in the direction that is best for you, your baby, and your family.
+It’s a beautiful time of life, and meeting your little one face-to-face should be one of the most amazing experience in life.
+We hope this resource helps provide a snapshot of the different care available, and aims you in the direction that works best for you, your baby, and your family.

 Did you know that the doors you walk through on the day you give birth can greatly affect the experience you have during and after birth?
 Some birthplaces are more family-led, baby-friendly places, and some tend toward more medicalized birth experiences.
 It also can be a determining factor in the chances of having an unplanned cesarean birth.
 Some hospitals and providers simply are more prone to lean that way if a delay or complication arises.